BabylonJS/Documentation/content/guidedLearning/createAGame/characterMovePt1.md

 }
 this.mesh.moveWithCollisions(this._moveDirection.addInPlace(this._gravity));
 ```
-We want make sure that we cap the value of gravity so that while we're in the air, the character doesn't infinitely increase its downward acceleration.
+We want to make sure that we cap the value of gravity so that while we're in the air, the character doesn't infinitely increase its downward acceleration.
 Then we apply gravity to our player by adding it to the current *_moveDirection* and moving the player by that vector.

 ```javascript
 if (this._isGrounded()) {